yasirkula/Unity360ScreenshotCapture/.github/README.md

 The function returns a **byte[]** object that you can write to a file using `File.WriteAllBytes` (see example code below).

+## FAQ

+- **Objects are rendered inside out in the 360° screenshot**

+This is usually caused by 3rd-party plugins that change the value of `GL.invertCulling` (e.g. mirrors).
+See the solution: https://forum.unity.com/threads/360-screenshot-capture-open-source.501310/#post-7078093

 ## EXAMPLE CODE

 ```csharp